openservicemesh/osm/demo/README.md

 1. To see the results of deploying the services and the service mesh - run the tailing scripts:
    - the scripts will connect to the respecitve Kubernetes Pod and stream its logs
    - the output will be the output of the curl command to the `bookstore` domain and the count of books sold
    - a properly working service mesh will result in HTTP 200 OK with `./demo/tail-bookbuyer.sh` along with a monotonically increasing counter appearing in the response headers, while `./demo/tail-bookthief.sh` will result in HTTP 404 Not Found.
-This can be automatically checked with `go run ./ci/cmd/maestro.go`
+This can be automatically checked with `KUBECONFIG=$HOME/.kube/config go run ./ci/cmd/maestro.go`

 ## Onboarding VMs to a service mesh
 *_Note: This is an experimental feature and not currently fully supported*